-ESM is about enabling employees to spend more time on their primary roles, which will increase their engagement and improve customer relationships.
-Does your ESM vision focus on employee experience, increasing employee engagement, and improving your customer experience?
+Successful enterprise service management is about enabling employees to spend more time on their primary roles, which will increase their engagement and improve customer relationships.
+Does your enterprise service management vision focus on employee experience, increasing employee engagement, and improving your customer experience?

 An extract of this IT service management (ITSM) article was used in a related crowdsourced article: How to Achieve Enterprise Service Management Success?
 Industry Leaders Weigh In

 If you liked this Successful Enterprise Service Management article, the following enterprise service management articles might be of interest too.

 John Custy is the Managing Consultant at JPC Group and has spent his career working in IT and service management organizations; providing a practical, pragmatic approach to service management by understanding it’s about the people and outcomes first, then the processes, and finally the technology.
 He’s also a well known educator and speaker on service management having presented at industry conferences worldwide.